exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

 Also, if you decide to simply import your data into an Exasol table, you still have to import it.
 For that you can also use this Virtual Schema.
 For document data, this is not as easy as it sounds, since you need to convert the semi-structured JSON data into an Exasol table structure.
-This Virtual Schema allows you to do this mapping convenient using the [Exasol Document Mapping Language (EDML)][edml-guide].
+This Virtual Schema allows you to do this mapping conveniently using the [Exasol Document Mapping Language (EDML)][edml-guide].
-So in that case you, create the Virtual Schema, adopt the mapping until you're happy with it and then simply copy the tables using an `IMPORT` command.
+So in that case you, create the Virtual Schema, adapt the mapping until you're happy with it, and then simply copy the tables using an `IMPORT` command.

 ## Getting Started

 So now, let's get started with the setup.
-First, we need to create an S3 bucket, and upload some [example files](./books).
+First, we need to create an S3 bucket and upload some [example files](./books).
-You can do that by hand using the AWS Management Console or if you don't like doing thing by hand just like me use my [terraform setup](terraform_setup.md).
+You can do that by hand using the AWS Management Console or if you like automating things just like me use my [terraform setup](terraform_setup.md).

 No matter which way you chose now you should be able to see your bucket in the AWS Console:
 ![The created bucket in the AWS Console](awsBucket.png)